Why Does My Bicycle Chain Keep Slipping?

 Wrong Gear Combinations

-In addition to broken and worn components, using incompatible and extreme gear combinations also causes chain spillipage.
+In addition to broken and worn components, using incompatible and extreme gear combinations also causes chain spillage.

 Because changing the chain from the smallest chain ring to the largest chain ring can put too much stress on the drivetrain and thus ruin the chain alignment.